Update Kubernetes and node images across multiple clusters using Azure Kubernetes Fleet Manager

 - Node image version only

-- Latest: Updates every AKS cluster in the update run to the latest image available for that cluster in its region.
+- Latest image: Updates every AKS cluster in the update run to the latest image available for that cluster in its region.

-- Consistent: As it's possible for an update run to have AKS clusters across multiple regions where the latest available node images can be different (check release tracker for more information).
+- Consistent image: As it's possible for an update run to have AKS clusters across multiple regions where the latest available node images can be different (check release tracker for more information).
 The update run picks the latest common image across all these regions to achieve consistency.

-In the Multi-cluster update menu, choose the update run and select Start.
+In the Multi-cluster update menu, select the update run, and then select Start.

 Create an update run using update strategies

-Creating an update run required the stages, groups, and their order to be specified each time.
+Creating an update run requires you to specify the stages, groups, order each time.
 Update strategies simplify this process by allowing you to store templates for update runs.

 Note

-Approach 1: You can save an update strategy while creating an update run.
+Save an update strategy while creating an update run

-Under Multi-cluster update tab of the fleet resource, you can Start an update run that is either in Not started or Failed state.
+On the Multi-cluster update page of the fleet resource, you can Start an update run that's either in Not started or Failed state:

-Under Multi-cluster update tab of the fleet resource, you can Stop a currently Running update run.
+On the Multi-cluster update page of the fleet resource, you can Stop a currently Running update run:

-Within any update run in Not Started, Failed, or Running state, you can select any Stage and Skip the upgrade.
+Within any update run in the Not Started, Failed, or Running state, you can select any Stage and Skip the upgrade:

 You can similarly skip the upgrade at the update group or member cluster level too.

-For more information, see conceptual overview on the update run states and skip behavior on runs/stages/groups.
+For more information, see the conceptual overview on the update run states and skip behavior on runs/stages/groups.